-Managed Services are cloud services or products offered to Exoscale end-users via the Exoscale Marketplace.
+Managed Services are cloud services or products offered to Exoscale end users via the Exoscale Marketplace.
 Managed services are not provisioned by OS images (templates) and do not run in the end-user infrastructure.
-A formal provision mechanism providing synchronous and asynchronous provisioning is in place after realizing the end-user’s purchase in the Exoscale marketplace.
-Infrastructure costs resulting from running products in the form of a managed service will be billed to the service provider.
-The service provider can either include these costs in the pricing model of the product or reinvoice the costs to the end-user.
+A formal provision mechanism providing synchronous and asynchronous provisioning is in place after the end user’s purchase in the Marketplace.
+Infrastructure costs from running products in the form of a managed service will be billed to the service provider.
+The service provider can either include these costs in the pricing model of the product, or re-invoice the costs to the end user.

-Managed service provider do not only benefit from our broad customer base and the Marketplace vendor programs.
-Enlarging your portfolio by adding a fully European IaaS provider you can unlock new business potential: While US cloud providers and IaaS providers with affiliates in the US are subject to the US cloud act, Exoscale is full GDPR compliant, does not fall under US jurisdiction and is therefore a good fit for customers conscious about data privacy and high compliance requirements.
+Managed service providers do not only benefit from our broad customer base and the Marketplace vendor programs; enlarging your portfolio by adding a fully European IaaS provider you can unlock new business potential.
+While US cloud providers and IaaS providers with affiliates in the US are subject to the US Cloud Act, Exoscale is fully GDPR compliant, does not fall under US jurisdiction, and is a good fit for customers conscious about data privacy and high compliance requirements.

-• Customers infrastructure can be completely isolated by using customer specific organisations delegated to the managed service provider.
+• Customer infrastructure can be completely isolated by using customer-specific organizations delegated to the managed service provider.

 • Managed service providers running their client infrastructure on Exoscale are entitled to a preferential pricing (up to 15% off list price).